Fashion of Madonna: Madonna fashion brands and endorsements

 Throughout the first two decades of the 21st century, some accessories and fashion items related to Madonna saw a notorious sales increase.
 The red string used in Kabbalah gained a surge in sales.
 Retailer Boots reported a 72% rise in the sales of hair rollers after the release of "Hung Up".
 According to Antoine Arnault, everything worn in Madonna's Spring Summer Campaign for Louis Vuitton in 2009, sold out within months.
-Madonna's own fashion brands, obtained solid sales as well.
+Madonna's own fashion brands obtained healthy sales as well.

-Selected wardrobe pieces
+Selected wardrobe pieces and looks

 In Oh Fashion (1994), by professors Shari Benstock and Suzanne Ferriss, it was said that many of her pieces achieved the status of popular to becoming cultural icons.
-Publications have frequently elaborated on "best Madonna looks" and similar lists, such as a 2020 list by L'Officiel that described Madonna pieces as marking the "history of music and fashion".
-Madonna has appeared on general-interest lists, including a 2021 Glamour list of "iconic fashion moments in music history", appearing twice, at the top and in the 24-position.
+Through years, publications have elaborated "best Madonna looks" and similar lists, including a list by L'Officiel made in 2020, in which her garments are described as marking the "history of music and fashion".
+Madonna has also been placed in general-interest lists in music industry, including a list made by Glamour in 2021, of the "iconic fashion moments in music history", appearing twice, including the first spot.
+In 2023, Christian Allaire from Vogue commented she "has delivered plenty of [...] looks that people still talk about today".
+The same year, Glamour magazine stated she has been "at the forefront of many of the most memorable pop culture moments of the last 50+ years".

 Like a Virgin-era dress

-American journalist Lyndsey Parker, commented that her performance at the 1984 MTV Video Music Awards catapulted the singer to "superstar status", and its costume played a foremost role, as it seemed every girl in the United States wanted to be Madonna (or a "Madonnabe").
+In 2019, American journalist Lyndsey Parker commented for Yahoo! that her performance at the 1984 MTV Video Music Awards catapulted the singer to "superstar status", and its costume played a foremost role, as it seemed many girls in the United States wanted to be Madonna (or a "Madonnabe").
 She defined the moment by saying: "No one had ever seen anything like it at the time".
 Parker further notes that "it remains such a signature look" that Madonna has referenced it in other performances.

 White dress at the 1991 Academy awards

-Her World included the dress in Madonna's looks that "have influenced a generation of pop singers".
+In 2019, Her World included the dress among Madonna's looks that "have influenced a generation of pop singers".
 According to Californian newspaper La Opinión, the 1991 Academy Awards marked a milestone in the history of the red carpet, when Madonna and Michael Jackson arrived together.